UPPMAX/HPC-python/docs/arrhenius.md

 - Reduced amount of nodes available for CPU calculations
 - Lower RAM/CPU ratio
 - Decrease in storage facility
+- Sensitive partition Arrhenius-SENS replacing Bianca/Maja for non-UU users

-- 2027: Just Arrhenius on national level up.
+- 2027: Just Arrhenius on national level is up and running.

 ## What will happen?

-- Active projects running on Dardel will be migrated to the new system
+- Active projects running on Alvis, Tetralith and Dardel will be migrated to the new system.
+- Timeline

+    - Alvis: Summer
+    - Tetralith: Fall
+    - Dardel: End of year.
+    - Bianca/Maja: End of year

-- Local clusters, like Kebnekaise, Pelle and Cosmos local university users several more years.
+- Local clusters, like Kebnekaise, Pelle and Cosmos available for local university users several more years.